 Shardeum & Auto-Scaling

-Asides from its capability to scale linearly, Shardeum will make use of one of the hallmarks in its technology – auto scaling – which will allow the network to automatically increase or decrease its TPS (throughput) capacity based on demand in the network.
+Asides from its capability to scale linearly through dynamic state sharding, Shardeum will make use of one of the hallmarks in its technology – auto scaling – which will allow the network to automatically increase or decrease its TPS (throughput) capacity based on demand in the network.

 Autoscaling will work by measuring the network load every cycle (60 seconds) and coming to consensus on the required number of validator nodes needed to process the current load.
 This is similar to the Bitcoin network coming to consensus on its difficulty level.
 For example, when an application on Shardeum goes viral, the network will react by independently adding more active validator nodes to increase throughput capacity.
 If traffic on the network goes down, it would shrink the number of active validators and keep the operations on the network sufficiently nimble.
 Remember, auto-scaling is self executed without any need for intervention from an intermediary.